marcellogalhardo/marcellogalhardo.dev/content/posts/extension-shadowing-for-actual-declarations-in-kmp.md

 For now, however, it remains an interesting concept to explore in side projects.

+> ℹ️ If you enjoyed the article you might enjoy following me on [Bluesky](https://bsky.app/profile/marcellogalhardo.dev). ℹ️

 [^1]: Commonization refers to making an API available in the Kotlin Multiplatform `common` source sets across multiple platforms.